Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 Are any other terms used interchangeably with merit cycle?

 When companies talk about merit pay or merit cycles, you might also hear several other terms in that conversation.
-These might include but aren’t limited to annual compensation cycle, focal cycle, merit cycle planning, and more.
-Certain regions and industries may vary within their compensation lexicon.
-Regardless of what language is employed, merit pay is ultimately an effective motivator that can link your team’s ambition with a reward.
-Running an organized and equitable merit cycle drives retention and engagement, and of course, profitability.
+These might include annual compensation cycle, focal cycle, or merit cycle planning.
+Certain regions and industries may vary within their compensation lexicon as well.

-What types of comp are reviewed during these cycles?
+What types of comp are reviewed during merit cycles?

 The vast majority of merit cycles relate to base pay.
-If your organization offers variable pay, i.e., sales commission, that may also come into play.
-Other types of comp to consider are your target bonuses and equity grants.
+If your organization offers variable pay, such as sales commission, that may also come into play.
+Other types of comp to consider are annual bonuses and equity grants.

 What do promotions mean for compensation adjustments?